01binary/zeroweb/src/articles/ai-integration.md

 ### uploading dataset

-In order to use an instruction prompt dataset during training, it has to be uploaded to a repository like [Huggingface](https://huggingface.co/datasets) or [Kaggle](https://www.kaggle.com/datasets).
+In order to use an instruction prompt dataset during training, it has to be uploaded to a repository like [Hugging Face](https://huggingface.co/datasets) or [Kaggle](https://www.kaggle.com/datasets).
 Both function like "GitHub for data science" and support pushing and pulling AI models and datasets.

 Datasets are stored either directly as `JSONL` and `CSV`, or in a sharded format called [Parquet](https://www.snowflake.com/en/fundamentals/parquet/).
 Using shards lets repositories split large datasets into many pieces for efficient storage.